ULEZ expansion 2023 – latest news and map

 ULEZ expansion in 2023: everything you need to know

-The Ultra Low Emission Zone (ULEZ) in London has been in effect since April 2019.
-When it was first introduced, it followed the same map as the Congestion Charge.
-In October 2021, it was expanded to a larger portion of central London, with borders at (but not including) the North Circular Road (A406) and the South Circular Road (A205), protecting 4 million Londoners from the health risks associated with high emissions.
+The Ultra Low Emission Zone (ULEZ) has been in effect in London since April 2019.
+At first, it followed the same map as the Congestion Charge, but in October 2021 it expanded to a larger portion of central London.
+Its borders shifted to include the North Circular (A406) and the South Circular (A205), so the zone could protect 4 million Londoners from the health risks associated with high emissions.

-It expanded once again on the 29 August 2023 to cover the area of Greater London, to reduce emissions in the capital for a further 5 million people who live there.
-While the geographical area has changed, the charge is fixed and so are the conditions of compliance.
+On August 29th 2023, ULEZ expanded to cover Greater London and reduce emissions for a further 5 million people.
+While the geographical area has changed, the charge and conditions of compliance did not.

 For more information about the expansion of the ULEZ, read on.